 - USDA helps SNAP authorized stores offer incentives that encourage SNAP recipients to purchase healthier foods.
 Per the Food and Nutrition Act of 2008, incentivized food must be a staple food or food product that is consistent with the most recent dietary recommendations, such as a carton of milk or fresh fruit.
 Retailers that are not part of a GusNIP project must get a SNAP equal treatment waiver from FNS.

-- At local markets, many farmers participate in USDA incentive programs that increase participants’ purchasing power by providing additional benefits to encourage the purchase of fruits and vegetables.
-The Gus Schumacher Nutrition Incentive Program (GusNIP) was modeled after earlier “double-up-bucks” programs that were introduced at various markets across the country for Supplemental Nutrition Assistance Program (SNAP) participants.
-The success of GusNIP has led to State-funded incentives with similar goals.
-The findings from year 2 (PDF, 11 MB) show that participants redeemed more than $20 million dollars in nutrition incentives and produce prescriptions distributed by GusNIP and the program generated an economic impact of about $41 million dollars.
+- The USDA National Institute of Food and Agriculture (NIFA) in collaboration with FNS administers the Gus Schumacher Nutrition Incentive Program (GusNIP).
+This program was modeled after earlier SNAP “double-up-bucks” programs.
+The success of GusNIP has led to state-funded incentives with similar goals.
+The findings from year two show that participants redeemed more than $20 million dollars in nutrition incentives and produce prescriptions distributed by GusNIP and the program generated an economic impact of about $41 million dollars.
 In addition, participants reported greater fruit and vegetable intake and improvements in food security.

-- USDA Rural Development administers the Healthy Food Financing Initiative which provides resources to retailers to help them overcome the higher costs and initial barriers to selling healthy foods in areas with inequitable access.
+- The USDA Rural Development Healthy Food Financing Initiative helps retailers overcome higher costs and initial barriers to selling healthy foods in areas with inequitable access.
 Through the program’s National Fund Manager, USDA has deployed $4.4 million in grants to 30 projects across the country.
 The program has created more than 460 permanent jobs and delivered 182,750 square feet of brick and mortar space to sell, store, or distribute food for underserved areas.